-What sort of third grade teacher would take her students on a field trip to a nudist colony?
+What sort of third-grade teacher would take her students on a field trip to a nudist colony?

-None that I know.
+Other than the biologist, none that I know.

 It was my idea.

-In a box belonging to my now-college student daughter, I recently found thank you notes written by classmates after an infamous field trip we took into the wilds of Mendocino County.
+The teacher sent them after an infamous field trip we took into the wilds of Mendocino County.

 It was the reference to keys that triggered my memory.